Egod3/stm32-rs/README.md

 code on the device with GDB/OpenOCD working following this tutorial: https://docs.rust-embedded.org/book/start/hardware.html

+### Running on STM32L476 Nucleo-64 board ###

+Option One (a bit more manual)
+1.)
+Open at least two shells using tmux.
+2.)
+In one shell run:
+    a.) openocd
+3.)
+In one shell run the command:
+    a.) gdb-multiarch -x openocd.gdb target/thumbv7em-none-eabi/debug/stm32-discovery-app
+4.)
+If everything is setup properly the above command 3.a) will start gdb and run our app.

+Option Two - Using cargo run
+1.)
+Open at least two shells using tmux.
+2.)
+In one shell run:
+    a.) openocd
+3.)
+In one shell run the command:
+    a.) cargo run
+4.)
+If everything is setup properly the above command 3.a) will start gdb and run our app.
+    a.)
+Look here for more info: https://docs.rust-embedded.org/book/start/hardware.html

-With these modifications since I don't have an f3x board I have an h4x board: openocd -f interface/stlink.cfg -f target/stm32l4x.cfg
+With these modifications since I don't have an f3x board I have an l4x board: openocd -f interface/stlink.cfg -f target/stm32l4x.cfg

 in place of: